 If you attempt to peel SNS nails off, you’ll essentially remove the layers of your natural nail (eek!) in the process, which can then cause your nails to become super weak and prone to breaking and splitting.

 While a nail expert generally won’t advocate removing gel nail polish at home, a girl’s gotta do what a girl’s gotta do, and this is a much safer method than trying to pick and pull them off.
-Here’s what you need to do:
+So, here’s what you need to do:

 Buff off the top layer

 Instead of using a professional electrical filing tool like they use at the salon, you’re going to have to go the manual route.
 Using a nail file or a buffer (like OPI Brilliance Block File), you’ll need to gently remove the gel top coat (the glossy layer) off the SNS on all 10 nails.
-So, it’ll basically need to go from shiny to matte in appearance.
+Basically, each nail will need to go from shiny to matte in appearance.
 Getting rid of this protective top coat will make it easier for your polish remover to break down the hard colour in order to remove your SNS.
 Alright, we're off to a smashing start.

 Soak a cotton pad in acetone

 Next, you’ll need to grab some acetone, cotton pads and aluminium foil to soak your nails.
-It’s important that you use acetone remover for this step (we like Sally Hansen Gel Polish Acetone Remover), as non-acetone formulas won’t be strong enough to remove the SNS formula.
+It’s important that you use acetone remover for this step (we like the Cutex Nail Polish Remover), as non-acetone formulas won’t be strong enough to remove the SNS formula.
 You’ll also want to make sure your room has good ventilation to avoid breathing in the acetone; the fragrance isn't exactly ideal.
 Start by soaking the cotton pads in the acetone nail polish remover then place them directly on each of your nails.

 Wrap each nail in foil